-It was also noted in 2021 that inaccurate employee payroll deductions were being made.
+In previous audits, it was also noted that inaccurate employee payroll deductions were being made.
 Reports received from the payroll department showed participants with amounts owed that have no deductions set up or employees that currently had payroll deductions but were not included in any HR records as being enrolled in MPSU or through a partner university or college program.
+The District currently does not have a policy or procedure in place outlining the timeline or requirements for these employee deductions and procedures have noted that these are not being done in a timely manner or deduction amounts are so low they would take an unreasonably long period to repay.
+Accordingly, the control deficiencies noted above are considered to be a material weakness.